echopen/PRJ-medtec_kit/installation/linux_user/readme.md

 `ssh root@192.168.128.3`
 `root`

-# Built the kit and download the android app
+## Built the kit and download the android app

 All step to built our kit can be found in our [prototyping gitbook section production guide](https://echopen.gitbooks.io/echopen_prototyping/content/stable/guide_hardware.html).

 To download on your smartphone, you must follow the instructions given in the [android app github](https://github.com/echopen/PRJ-medtec_androidapp).
 This procedure is quite long for the moment.
 A simple and quick way to download the app on your smartphone will be done soon.

-# How to launch the acquisition
+## How to launch the acquisition

 * When the kit is built, connect a 18 V power supply to it.
-Not power on the supply for the moment
+Not power on the supply for the moment.

 * Go to [software folder](../../electronic/modules/software) and select the folder corresponding to your configuration, the latest one is actually the  [aquarium kit folder](../../electronic/modules/software/CFG-aquarium_kit).

 * Lauch arduino IDE and check that the right arduino board is selected by clicquing on tools:
 ![](./images/arduino_select.png)

-* Open the arduino file (./arduino/MDL-pulser_v2.ino file) and it in the arduino nano:
+* Open the arduino file (./arduino/MDL-pulser_v2.ino file) and push it in the arduino nano:
 ![](./images/arduino_send.png)

 * Power up your RedPitaya and connect your computer on redpitaya WIFI network, password is redpitaya.